All Episodes

 A bell rang and the audience laughed.

-Then Bush said the words terror and weapons of mass destruction, and bells rang again, followed by more laughter.
+Then Bush said the words terror and weapons of mass destruction.

 This ritual was repeated throughout the speech whenever Bush uttered any of these words or phrases.

-Why the visceral reaction to these particular formulations?
+This made me wonder why the visceral reaction to these particular formulations.

-The speech contained plenty of lines worthy of ridicule, and Bush certainly uses his share of dishonest conservative catchphrases, like activist judges.
+The speech contained plenty of lines worthy of ridicule, and Bush certainly uses his share of dishonest conservative catchphrases like activist judges.

 But spreading freedom around the world is or should be a paramount goal of liberalism.